It is best practice as a photographer to clearly establish your deposit/retainer policy within the terms and conditions of your contract.

 Your time is money, literally.
 As a small business owner, you may be the sole photographer for your business.
 This means that the time you set aside for one client is time that you cannot set aside for anyone else.
 If the client is a no-show, you have potentially lost out on other business.

-However, I believe this concept is best expressed in the form of real world stories from some fellow photographers:
+However, I believe this concept is best expressed in the form of real-world stories from fellow photographers: